Alcids/Auks (Family Alcidae)

 The “seagull” most frequently found bugging you on the beach would be the Herring Gull.
 Herring gulls are scavengers who have taken advantage of feeding on human garbage to dramatically increase their population.
 They have a gray back and wings with a white body and head, pink legs and a yellow beak with a red spot on it.
 They will likely scatter when the largest gull in the world swoops in, the Great Black-Backed Gull.

 The Laughing Gull is usually not mistaken with it iconic “laughing” call and black hooded-head and red bill.
-But the Bonaparte’s Gull is another hooded-gull to be on the lookout for in the fall, identified by its red legs and black bill.
+The Bonaparte’s Gull is another hooded-gull to be on the lookout for in the fall, identified by its red legs and small black bill, but it will be losing it's hood at this time and instead be replaced by black "ear muffs."

 Despite the term “seagull,” most gulls are coastal birds with the Sabine’s Gull, and Black-legged Kittiwake being two that are truly pelagic, a rare find with best chances in the fall.